the-danish-national-archives/ASTA/readme.md

 ## Windows .exe issue
 There can be an issue (the app will open twice) with creating a new .exe file for Windows, when one already exists.
-It is recommended to delete the contents of the release folder, even though the script is set to overwrite the contents..
+It is recommended to delete the contents of the release folder, even though the script is set to overwrite the contents.